 These evaluate how well the internal structures, compliance policies, and oversight systems are functioning.
 Governance metrics you should evaluate:

-- Board and committee engagement
+- Board and committee meeting frequency and attendance

 Risk metrics